 If you want to attend a historically black college, Alabama A&M is a good choice.

 Auburn is one of the best-known universities in the southern United States and is dedicated to its mission of research and growing to be a model of education to the world.
 If you’re looking for a high-quality public university at an affordable price, Auburn might be the right fit for you.
-With Mos, you get access to the largest scholarship pool in America and a personal advisor who can help you with your school finances.
+With Mos, you get access to the largest scholarship pool in America.
 It also makes banking easy by giving you access to more than 50,000 ATMs and the ability to send and receive money instantly!

 To get started, you can learn more on Mos’s website.